 3. Greenwich Park

 I’ve already shared why I think Greenwich is a great day trip from London; this is doubly true in the autumn when sprawling Greenwich Park becomes a patchwork of color.
-During your visit, you can definitely take in the best sights but prioritize walking a few different paths in the park too – or take a picnic lunch to one of the benches for a completely idyllic moment.
+During your visit, you can definitely take in the best sights but prioritize walking a few different paths in the park too – or take a picnic lunch on one of the benches for a completely idyllic moment.

 4. Hampstead Heath